OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

 ```
 [Source]()

-# Footnotes
+<div style="height:5em"></div>

 [^chaum82]: David Chaum, “Blind signatures for untraceable payments”, Advances in Cryptology - Crypto ‘82, Springer-Verlag (1983), 199-203.

-[^lwy]: Please check with your lawyer if this is a good idea.
+[^law]: Please check with your lawyer if this is a good idea.
 [^diag]: To keep the diagram simple we have left out Charlene who was mentioned above in "[How does it work?](#how-does-it-work)".
 Bob does everything she does.
+[^cent]: "opencent" refers to the specific example currency.
+The generic term "opencoin" refers to any currency following the OpenCoin protocol (of which opencent is one).
 [^comp]: This is to minimize damage in case the mint keys get compromised.
+[^tokenize]: It might be that also some existing coins might be needed to be swapped to get a good coin selection.
+See [Renew](#renew-messages).
+[^partial]: GNU Taler experiments with this approach: in essence coins don't have serials but keys, which can sign a partial amount to be spent.
+This requires more smartness to avoid double spending, introducing new problems to be solved.